jonathanscholtes/Azure-AI-RAG-Architecture-React-FastAPI-and-Cosmos-DB-Vector-Store/README.md

+> [!WARNING]
+> **This project is currently in active development and may contain breaking changes.**
+> Updates and modifications are being made frequently, which may impact stability or functionality.
+This notice will be removed once development is complete and the project reaches a stable release.

 # Designing a Robust and Secure GenAI RAG Architecture with React, Python FastAPI, and Azure

 ## Overview

-This project provides a comprehensive guide on how to operationalize a Generative AI (GenAI) solution on Azure using a Retrieval-Augmented Generation (RAG) architecture.
-It leverages key Azure components, including CosmosDB as a vector store, Azure OpenAI for model inferencing, and integrates front-end and back-end functionality with React and Python.
-Designed with a focus on security, scalability, and user experience, this project follows best practices for deploying RAG workflows on Azure.
+This project provides a guide to operationalizing a Generative AI (GenAI) solution on Azure using a Retrieval-Augmented Generation (RAG) architecture.
+It leverages Azure components like CosmosDB for vector storage, Azure OpenAI for model inference, and integrates a full-stack setup with React and Python.
+Built with a focus on security, scalability, and user experience, this solution follows best practices for deploying RAG workflows on Azure.

-Deployment is managed through Bicep templates and the Azure CLI, enabling automated, consistent, and repeatable infrastructure setup.
-This solution showcases how to build a robust and enterprise-ready AI application, ideal for scenarios requiring secure data handling, efficient information retrieval, and seamless user interactions within a GenAI-driven interface.
+Automated deployment is managed via Bicep templates and Azure CLI, ensuring a consistent and repeatable infrastructure setup.
+Building on [LangChain RAG with React, FastAPI, and Cosmos DB Vector](https://stochasticcoder.com/2024/02/27/langchain-rag-with-react-fastapi-cosmos-db-vector-part-1/), it adds Azure OpenAI, enhanced logging, networking, and security configurations for an enterprise-ready GenAI solution that handles secure data, efficient retrieval, and seamless user interactions in real-world applications.

 ## Key Features